How Do I Know My Loved One Is Suffering From Addiction?

-The Marchman Act, known formally as the Hal S. Marchman Alcohol and Other Drug Services Act of 1993, was put into Florida law in an effort to help those who are heavily using alcohol or illegal drugs.
-Through the Marchman Act, you may be able to help get your loved into rehab and on the road to complete recovery.
+The Marchman Act, known formally as the Hal S. Marchman Alcohol and Other Drug Services Act of 1993, was put into law in Florida in an effort to help those who are abusing alcohol or illegal drugs.
+Through the Marchman Act, you may be able to help get your loved one in rehab and on the road to complete recovery.

-Not everyone knows that the Marchman Act allows for both voluntary and involuntary assessment and stabilization of people who are using drugs or alcohol.
-However, the process of obtaining help for a loved one will differ depending on whether you’re seeking help on behalf of a loved one who you believe has completely lost control of their usage, or whether you want to encourage a loved one to seek out help on their own.
+Not everyone knows that the Marchman Act allows for both voluntary and involuntary assessment and stabilization of people using drugs or alcohol.
+However, the process of obtaining help will differ depending on whether: you’re seeking help on behalf of someone who you believe has completely lost control of their substance abuse; or if you want to encourage them to seek out help on their own.

-If your loved one is so impaired by substance use that he or she cannot seek treatment, you have the option of filing a petition for involuntary assessment with the Clerk of Court.
-While this is often a step in the right direction, the process to get your loved one into rehab may take a fair amount of time.
-If you choose to file a petition for involuntary assessment, the following will occur:
+If your loved one is so impaired that they cannot seek treatment, you can file a petition for involuntary assessment with the Clerk of Court.
+While this is often a step in the right direction, the process to get them into rehab may take a fair amount of time.
+If you choose to file a petition for involuntary assessment, the process might go as follows:

-- You and the loved one you are concerned about will be summoned for a hearing
+- You and the person that you are concerned about will be summoned for a hearing.

 - If the order is issued, you can either arrange for your loved one to be taken to a private facility, or have the state choose a state-sponsored facility for stabilization and treatment.

-- The facility will hold your loved one for no more than 5 days.
+- The facility will take care of them for no more than five days.

-- After this, the facility will send the court an assessment, and from there, the court may or may not decide to file an order for involuntary treatment.
+- After this, the facility will send an assessment to the court, and from there, the court may or may not decide to file an order for involuntary treatment.

-Generally speaking, the above method is used for those who truly believe their loved one has become temporarily mentally incompetent due to substance use.
-If you are deeply concerned about a loved one but don’t believe they have become completely incapable of making their own decisions, it may be wise to speak with them first.
-The Marchman Act also allows for voluntary admissions.
-In order to pursue a voluntary Marchman Act admission, your loved one must seek out a provider and apply for treatment.
-The voluntary process is, of course, faster and more streamlined, but it requires your loved one to want treatment.
+Generally speaking, the method mentioned above is used for those who truly believe their loved one has become temporarily mentally unable due to substance use.
+If you are concerned about a loved one but think they’re capable of making their own decisions, it may be wise to speak with them first.

 What Should I Do If I Feel My Loved One Needs Help?

 Most Marchman Act admissions begin with an initial assessment and stabilization phase.
-This is when the facility attempts to determine the severity of the dependency and also detoxes the person.
-In the case of an involuntary admission, the court will read the facility’s report and decide whether involuntary treatment (admission to a drug rehab) is needed).
+This is when the facility attempts to determine the severity of the dependency and start a detoxification process.
+In the case of involuntary admission, the court will read the facility’s report and decide whether involuntary treatment (admission to a drug rehab) is needed.

 If your loved one seeks treatment voluntarily, most facilities will follow similar steps.
-Upon admission, your loved one will be assessed, detoxed if needed, and stabilized.
-Most facilities offering voluntary admissions will talk to the patient about options–some facilities offer a detox-only option, but most recommend pursuing rehab after detox to ensure a stable foundation for recovery.
+Upon admission, the patient will then be assessed, detoxed if needed, and stabilized.
+Most facilities taking involuntary admissions will talk to the patient about their options.
+Some facilities offer a detox-only option, but most recommend pursuing rehab after detox to ensure a stable foundation for recovery.

 Are You Ready to Pursue Treatment?